 But if the goat herd has been regularly tested and shown to be free of any disease, then bottle raising or dam raising is a personal choice.
 We test annually and have not had a goat test positive for disease, so we dam raise the kids.

-When choosing your goat kids, make sure to find out how the kids have been raised and protected from disease before deciding which ones to bring home.
-We’ve found that if they’re friendly and well socialized, both bottle and dam raised dairy goats have become fantastic additions to our herd.
+When choosing goat kids, make sure to find out how the kids have been raised and protected from disease before deciding which ones to bring home.
+We’ve found that if they’re friendly and well socialized, both bottle and dam raised dairy goats kids have become fantastic additions to our herd.